tsnellgrove/dark_castle3/doc/to_do.md

 		- INPROC: address sit out of scope issues
 			- CANCEL: create room.is_reachable()
 			- DONE: in validate() check scope after is_vis for 2word => error
-			- TBD: why does 'look' work from chair but 'x entrance' does not???
+			- DONE: why does 'look' work from chair but 'x entrance' does not???
+			- TBD: can you interact with a Seat while you're sitting in it?
 			- TBD: test for 'water' (node_3 obj)
 			- TBD: validate check for prep case
 		- TBD: address sit in scope issues